suneha002/playful-media-suneha/documentation.md

 - make the dialogue box and font look fancier
 - add animation in the text (optional)
 - add a "beep" noise everytime the player interacts with an object (optional)

+## Day 7-10 assignment

+- for the rest of the days i spent time practicing arrays, classes and objects as accordingly taught in class.